 Don’t be sneaky, though!
 Let them know you’re reading their updates so they don’t feel like they’re being spied on.

 This social network is a great way to stay up-to-date with family and friends who are scattered around the country or world and living busy lives.
 And don’t fret!
 If you’re concerned about your privacy, or feel overwhelmed about learning to use social media, know you can get on Facebook without making yourself public or being bothered by hundreds of people you don’t want to connect with.

 Learn the various privacy settings, and just use the platform to follow updates and send quick messages to your close family and friends.

 If you have an iPhone or iPad, you can video call through their FaceTime function.
+If you own an android you can still FaceTime.
+Learn how with these alternatives for android.
 You can also use Skype or Google+ Hangouts on your smartphone, tablet, laptop or desktop computer to video chat with loved ones anywhere in the world.
 You can’t quite give kids and grandkids a virtual hug (yet!), but these networking options go a long way in helping you feel connected to people you can’t see in person every day.

 Take advantage of holiday and birthday cards